 Undoubtedly, the content will come from your general studies preparation.

-Besides this, you must regularly read magazines like Economic and Political weekly, Yojana, etc. These magazines will not only help you revise your GS content, but will also give you good ideas regarding content presentation.
+Besides this, you must regularly read magazines like Economic and Political weekly, Yojana, etc. These magazines will not only help you revise your GS content but will also give you good ideas regarding the content presentation.

 You must also try reading non-fiction occasionally; it’s a great way to grow your thought process and learn how to represent them powerfully through words.

-You must keep the language of your essay simple.
+You must keep the language of your UPSC essay paper simple.
 The exam tests your vocabulary too, agreed, but avoid using complex words just to sound well-read.

 Instead, concentrate on writing clear, concise and meaningful sentences that put your point across.
 It is best to avoid redundant sentences.
 A common mistake made by many is writing lengthy sentences.
 It’s best to put down small and simple sentences rather than elaborate ones that will make the reader lose out on the crux of your point.